NebulousLabs/Sia/doc/API.md

 Response: standard

-#### /wallet/encrypt [POST]
+#### /wallet/init [POST]

-Function: Encrypt the wallet.
-After the wallet has been encrypted once, it does not need to be encrypted again, and future calls to /wallet/encrypt will return an error.
+Function: Initialize the wallet.
+After the wallet has been initialized once, it does not need to be initialized again, and future calls to /wallet/init will return an error.
 The encryption password is provided by the api call.
 If the password is blank, then the password will be set to the same as the seed.

 Parameters:
 ```